lightPlugins/Vaulty/README.md

 As mentioned above, **nothing changes for you**.
 Just continue using your `VaultAPI`. **But** if, however, you wish to utilize the new methods, you must access `Vaulty's economy implementer`.
 Here's a brief guide on how to do so.
 It's exactly the same as the old Vault API does.

+> [!CAUTION]
+> To be able to utilize Vaulty's new methods, an **economy plugin supporting
+> Vaulty must be installed**.
+Are you an economy plugin developer?
+If so,
+> take a look at this guide on how to integrate Vaulty into your economy plugin.
+Its super easy, i swear !

 Let's Begin.
 First, import **Vaulty** to your project using JitPack